BrowserBox/BrowserBox/README.md

 ## New Feature - AWS CloudFormation Script

 We now have an AWS CloudFormation template for creating a BrowserBox instance.
+[Deploy a new EC2 Instance our BrowserBox CloudFormation Template](https://console.aws.amazon.com/cloudformation/home?region=us-west-1#/stacks/new?stackName=My-BrowserBox&templateURL=https://dosyago-external.s3.us-west-1.amazonaws.com/cloud-formation-template.yaml)

 And we also have a Linode Stack Script.
 [Deploy a new Linode from this BrowserBox StackScript](https://cloud.linode.com/stackscripts/1279678)